 Planned stops, or “positive stops”, consist of changeovers, setup time, cleaning and scheduled breaks such as lunchtime, amongst others.

 When evaluating the stops in the production process, companies consider many of them to be “planned”, and by doing so, they miss the opportunity to improve.
 As it is often said, the first step to solving any problem is admitting that you have one.
-In this case, acknowledging that production stops are unplanned can sometimes be challenging depending on the company culture.
+In this case, acknowledging that production stops are unplanned can sometimes be challenging, depending on the company culture.

 Indeed, many managers may willingly choose to see the time spent on unplanned stops as necessary.
 This might be because experience has conditioned them to do so, but, as is also unfortunately common, there are cultures where data is used as a stick to discipline.
 So, to avoid the stick and gain a carrot, managers or operators may classify stops improperly.

-To fully realise the opportunity for growth and improvement, you must examine your culture.
+To fully realize the opportunity for growth and improvement, you must examine your culture.
 To this end, you must work to ensure that your culture allows for accurate reporting of production stops.
 Furthermore, our recommendation is to perform a close analysis of all machine breakdown causes.

 Production downtime, of the positive planned variety or otherwise, can hide technical and operational problems within the manufacturing process.
 Maybe a small machine issue is causing unnecessary losses in time and money.
 Much like a leaky faucet dripping in your home, this small drip is a big problem if left untreated.
-Or perhaps your Master Planner Scheduler needs to review the sequence of changeover times in order to truly optimise your production process.
+Or perhaps your Master Planner Scheduler needs to review the sequence of changeover times in order to truly optimize your production process.
 In any case, taking all the reasons for production stops into consideration is a best practice.
-This helps you see how and why they affect your productivity and design solutions to maximise process efficiency
+This helps you see how and why they affect your productivity and design solutions to maximize process efficiency.

 2. Excluding operators from the OEE implementation process

-Operators are the frontline of manufacturing and play a key role in driving daily efficient production.
+Operators are the frontline of manufacturing and play a key role in driving efficient daily production.
 In all likelihood, no one will have a more holistic understanding of what goes on with your machines than the individuals who work directly with them each day.
 Therefore, failure to gain their buy-in on OEE and its implementation will have significant adverse impacts on the results.

 When you exclude operators from the implementation process, reductions in participation and commitment to driving OEE improvement is common.
 Not to mention that once a problem is identified by monitoring OEE, the valuable knowledge these individuals can (and in our experience, certainly do) contribute to understanding and then improving that process or problem can be lost.